Sujay-197/aiversehack01/README.md

 ## 💡 Solution

-Aiversehack01 is a long-term **AI Career Scientist** that maintains a persistent model of you.
+The Career Lab is a long-term **AI Career Scientist** that maintains a persistent model of you.
 It:
 1. **Understands** your evolving career profile via Evidence Ingestion.
 2. **Reasons** about job market requirements vs. your actual skills.
 3. **Plans** personalized, adaptive skill roadmaps.